webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncBailHook`

-Called to determine wheter or not generate chunk assets.
+Called to determine wheter or not generate chunks assets.
 Returning anything `!== false` will allow chunk assets generation.

 ### `beforeChunkAssets`